ThibautCharpentier/so_long/README.md

 This project contains a **libft** folder which is a library that we had to create as the first 42 school project.
 This folder also includes files corresponding to the following 42 school project: **ft_printf** and **get_next_line**.

-The **libmlx** is the MiniLibX library.
+The **libmlx** folder is the MiniLibX library.
 It is a tiny graphics library which allows us to do the most basic things for rendering something in screen.
-The **libmlx_mac** is the version for Mac OS.
+The **libmlx_mac** folder is the version for Mac OS.

 There is also a **map** folder which contains **.ber** files we can use as a first argument for running the program.